Relativist1/Gallifray/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## About

 **Gallifray** is a geometric modelling and parameter estimation framework for Black hole images from EHT including VLBI.
 Gallifray has been developed for the purpose of utilizing the Event Horizon Telescope results to perform analysis.
 Its uses can be extended to general radio interferometry.
+This acts as a bridge between the user-defined models and model fitting via a template provided to do the necessary changes allowing one to simply use their model (phenomenological or geometrical) or the ones pre-defined in the library itself to directly fit with the VLBI datasets (synthetic/observational).
-The framework utilizes emcee library for bayesian analysis and MCMC sampling, along with eht-imaging library for radio interferometric synthetic data manipulation.
+The framework utilizes eht-imaging library for radio interferometric synthetic data manipulation.

-This version of the library is an early release, so please feel free to make an issue or submit a pull request.
+This version of the library is an early release, so please feel free to open an issue or submit a pull request.
 <br>

 ## Requirements